EfeAraz/RSA-Socket/README.md

 ## TODO
-- [] Connect client to server and send messages
+- [ ] Connect client to server and send messages
-- [] Encrypt messages and send to server
+- [ ] Encrypt messages and send to server
-- [] Generate encryption keys and save them
+- [ ] Generate encryption keys and save them
-- [] implement sendmsg / sendmmsg (man)
+- [ ] implement sendmsg / sendmmsg (man)
+- [ ] Protection against DoS and other types of attacks

 ## Description
 Sending Encrypted Messages using private and public keys with RSA encryption algorithm and network ports